Privacy Policy

 11. Changes to this policy

 We may update this policy from time to time.
 Where changes are material, we will notify you by email at least 30 days before they take effect.
-Continued use of the platform after the effective date constitutes acceptance of the updated policy.
+The version of the policy in force at the time of your consent is recorded against your account.

 12. Contact